usefsame7/Node.js-MySQL-Simple-CRUD/README.md

 # Node.js MySQL Simple CRUD

 This is a simple CRUD (Create, Read, Update, Delete) application built with Node.js and MySQL.
-It provides a basic web interface to perform CRUD operations on a MySQL database.
+It provides a basic web api to perform CRUD operations on a MySQL database.

 ## Prerequisites